Long before the world knew about Covid, masking was a common practice in many Asian countries.

 Filter traps the smallest of particles

-Our MEO lite face masks offer a superior filtration system with the Helix™ Filter Media.
+Unsere MEO lite Gesichtsmasken offer a superior filtration system with the Helix™ Filter Media.
 Designed using New Zealand’s best qualities, the Helix™ Filter Media embraces the purity, authenticity and innovation that define MEO Air.

 Labelled as the world’s most breathable filter, it traps the smallest of particles and bacteria ensuring it takes less energy to draw air through the filter and allows people to breathe purified air.